PgBiel/elembic/src/element.typ

       }
     } else if kind == "cond-set" {
-      let (filter, args, names, element) = rule if type(filter) != dictionary or "eid" not in filter and "elements" not in filter or "kind" not in filter {
+      let (filter, args, names, element) = rule if type(filter) != dictionary or "elements" not in filter or "kind" not in filter {
-        assert(false, message: "elembic: element.cond-set: invalid filter found while applying rule: " + repr(filter) + "\nPlease use 'elem.with(field: value, ...)' to create a filter.")
+        assert(false, message: "elembic: element.cond-set: invalid filter found while applying rule: " + repr(filter) + "\nPlease use 'elem.with(field: value, ...)' to create a filter.\n\nhint: it might come from a package's element made with an outdated elembic version.
+Please update your packages.")
       }
       let (eid,) = element